No winner yet in cliffhanger presidential election; Trump falsely asserts fraud and makes a claim of victory

 Also at stake in Tuesday’s elections was the battle for control of both houses of Congress.
 Democrats were expected to maintain or even expand the House majority they secured in 2018, but Republican control of the Senate appeared in jeopardy.

 Democrats would need three seats to gain control of the upper Chamber if Biden wins and four if Trump prevails.
-In Colorado, Democrat John Hickenlooper, a former governor, was projected to defeat Sen. Cory Gardner (R) in a state that Biden also was projected to win.

 In South Carolina, where Democrat Jaime Harrison’s fierce challenge to Sen. Lindsey O. Graham (R) drew national attention and record-breaking fundraising, Graham was projected to hold on to win another term.